 Don't Let Jet Lag Ruin Your Trip

-You Can Scientifically Stop Jet Lag
+We'll Help You Scientifically Stop Jet Lag

 Both Exposure To and

-Avoidance of Bright Light
+Avoiding Bright Light

-Assists in Preventing Jet Lag
+Assists in Preventing

-Recent research(1)(2) has emphasized the strong effect bright light can have on resetting your body clock to prevent jet lag when it is coordinated with your regular sleep patterns.
+Recent research (1)(2) has emphasized the strong effect bright light can have on resetting your body clock to prevent jet lag when it is coordinated with your regular sleep patterns.

 Your StopJetLag instructions take advantage of lighting influences, making them part of its comprehensive approach to your beating jet lag.
 Your Plan notes appropriate periods for you to seek out 'Bright Light' (outdoor or indoor) as well as times for you to 'Avoid Bright Light'.
 Bright light is considered to be as close to outdoor daylight as possible; the brighter the better.
 If it is necessary for you to be outside during the 'Avoid Bright Light' periods, wear sunglasses.